s1ng3/Advanced_Techniques_for_Identification_and_Validation_in_Complex_Environments/README.md

-_﻿Advanced Techniques for System Identification and Validation in Complex Environments_
+# _Advanced Techniques for System Identification and Validation in Complex Environments_

 **Author:** Tudor-Cristian Sîngerean

-1. **Project description**
+## Project Description

 The objective of this project is to develop a nonlinear ARX model that captures the relationship between the system's input and output signals.
 This model, based on a linear-in-parameters structure with a polynomial form, is characterized by parameters ***na***, ***nb***, ***nk*** and ***m***.